Apple Crisp with Oat Topping

 Personally, I think Gala apples are best for apple crisp because they are sweet and juicy!
 I use Galas for my French Apple Tart as well.
 They also cook up quicker than Granny Smiths, which I think are better reserved for apple pie.

-• Be sure to leave the apples a bit chunky, more like wedge
+• Be sure to leave the apples a bit chunky, more like a wedge than a slice.

 • Don’t cut them as thin as you would for an apple pie, this will give your crisp a better texture.

-• Then you’ll toss the apples together with some cornstarch, white sugar, lemon juice, and pumpkin pie spice.
+• Add the apples to a large bowl.
+Then toss them together with some cornstarch, white sugar, lemon juice, and pumpkin pie spice.

 Step #2: Simmer Apples in the Skillet